 How to prevent ice dams:

-Properly winterizing your roof is the best way to prevent ice dams.
+Properly winterizing your roof is for ice dam prevention.
 Consider these precautions.

 - Have your gutters cleaned before winter.